the cold weather settles in, the days grow short and the nights grow long, but

 Central Japan and Kansai encounter similar conditions, but Okinawa hardly ever gets colder than 14°C (57°F).
 Northern Japan and mountainous regions reach below freezing temperatures, and experiences fluffy snowfalls almost every day.
 At the same time, other parts of the country might on rare occasion get a light dusting.

 While you’re in a Hokkaido, take a day trip south of Asahikawa.
-Although you might have never heard of the tiny Biei, Japan, winter creates one of the most breathtaking sights.
+Although you might have never heard of the tiny Biei, Japan, its winter weather creates one of the world's most breathtaking sights.
 The naturally occurring minerals in Aoi Ike naturally shine a brilliant hue of blue.
 In the cold seasons, the waters crystalize in an eerily perfect reflection of the surrounding nature.

 No matter where you go, it’s hard to miss the parks, city blocks, and shopping centers glittering at dusk.
 Ashikaga Flower Park in Tochigi Prefecture holds one of the largest light festivals in the country from October to February.
 Most festivals don’t last this long, however.
 You’re more likely to see these events in the weeks leading up to Christmas.